open-telemetry/opentelemetry-specification/oteps/4333-recording-exceptions-on-logs.md

             return socketChannel.write(content);
         } catch (SocketException ex) {
             logger.logRecordBuilder()
-              // we retry it, so it's Info or lower .setSeverity(Severity.INFO)
+              // we'll retry it, so it's info or lower.
+              // we'll write a warn for overall operation if retries are exhausted.
+              .setSeverity(Severity.INFO)
               .addAttribute("connection.id", this.getId())
               .addException(ex)